Hugin: A State Machine Framework for Agentic Reasoning

 The state machine gives us precise control over how agents reason, without constraining what they reason about.

 After completing a task, an agent can review its own stack — a complete record of its reasoning — and produce a critique.
-Sub-agent reflection takes this further: a second agent reviews the first agent's work.
+Sub-agent reflection takes this further: a second agent reviews the first agent's work with fresh context and different instructions.

 Branching: parallel exploration